-27. When you are communicating with an individual, they may declare or display behaviours that indicate they have health issues or a disability.
-We have a legal requirement under the Equality Act 2010 to put reasonable adjustments in place.
+24. When you are communicating with an individual, they may declare or display behaviours that indicate they have health issues or a disability.
+We have a legal requirement under the Equality Act 2010 to both anticipate and put reasonable adjustments in place.
 Health conditions/disabilities may not necessarily indicate "vulnerability" but may mean the individual requires a reasonable adjustment to enable them to access benefits and use our services.

-LMS markers and hotspots guidance must be followed when recording reasonable adjustments.
+You must follow LMS markers and hotspots instructions when recording reasonable adjustments.

-28. Cognitive and Neurological Impairments include:
+- 25. Cognitive and Neurological Impairments include:

 - mental health conditions

 - hidden impairments (for example ADHD, Autism Spectrum Disorders/Conditions, Dyslexia and Dyspraxia)

 - memory loss

 - learning difficulties

 - reading writing difficulties

 - literacy/numerical difficulties

-29. Physical and sensory impairment/disability include:
+- 26. Physical and sensory impairment/disability include:

 - mobility

 - hearing

 - visual

 - speech

-30. An individual might:
+- 27. An individual might:

-- declare memory loss due to medication - state they prefer a bit of information at a time - not interact in long conversations - fail to remember instructions/information provided by you - fail to remember personal details - declare they have sight, hearing or speech impairment(s) (sensory disability) - declare they are physically disabled/have mobility issues - be unable to physically access a DWP building - be unable to physically use electronic or telephony equipment - declare they have a mental health issue (hidden impairment) - display inappropriate behaviour that indicates a mental health issue (hidden impairment)
+- declare memory loss due to medication

+- state they prefer a bit of information at a time

+- not interact in long conversations

+- fail to remember instructions/information provided by you

+- fail to remember personal details

+- declare they have sight, hearing or speech impairment(s) (sensory disability) - declare they are physically disabled/have mobility issues - be unable to physically access a DWP building - be unable to physically use electronic or telephony equipment - declare they have a mental health issue (hidden impairment) - display inappropriate behaviour that indicates a mental health issue (hidden impairment)

-- 31. DWP Staff may identify that an individual might: - fail to remember information provided by you - fail to remember personal details - not understand simple instructions - have difficulty accessing the office, room, equipment etc available to them - 32.
+28. DWP Staff may identify that an individual might:

+- fail to remember information provided by you - fail to remember personal details - not understand simple instructions - have difficulty accessing the office, room, equipment etc available to them - 29.
 Note: not all individuals with a physical, sensory or mental health disability will need support to access benefits and use our services